HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - decomposition: 🎓 known
   - spaghetti: 🖐️ used
   - silver bullet: 🎓 known
-  - not invented here
+  - not invented here: 🎓 known
-  - dead code
+  - dead code: 🎓 known
-  - unreachable code
+  - unreachable code: 🎓 known
   - duplicate code: 🖐️ used
   - exception: 🖐️ used
-  - return early
+  - return early: 🎓 known
   - unittest: 🖐️ used
   - git: 🖐️ used
   - github: 🖐️ used